 Ear, Nose and Throat

 All children get sore throats occasionally.
-Years ago they had their tonsils removed.
+In the past, it was common for children to have their tonsils removed.
 Doctors now realise that not all children need their tonsils out - but some still do.
 Children who get really bad sore throats time after time or who have trouble breathing in their sleep might have a tonsillectomy.